INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

-Every individual for which we are asking a prediction is in our database.
+Every individual for which we are asking a prediction has been memorized.
 Thus, its closest match will be itself, and as a consequence, we will have zero prediction error.